defeo/class-cost/technical-annex.md

 **External risks.** The success of isogeny-based cryptography is somewhat tied to the success of SIKE in the NIST competition.
-If SIKE were not to be standardised, the popularity of isogeny-based cryptography is likely to take a hit, driving adoption down.
+If SIKE were not to be standardised, the popularity of isogeny-based cryptography would likely take a hit, driving adoption down.

 The mitigation is again to diversify the portfolio, ensuring that, even if SIKE fails to convince stakeholders, other isogeny-based